jklue/crisiscoverage/README.md

 One word on the website layout itself: we were inspired by this d3 [example](http://remittances.herokuapp.com/?en "Worldwide remittance flows") and its horizontal navigation.
 This nav style has yet to be implemented on our site, but we do try to impress the equivalent nature of our three main views.

-We also tried to structures a high-level overview, a mid-level timeline view, and a granular level data view.
+We also intend to structure a high-level overview, a mid-level timeline view, and a granular level data view.
 We hope these three views will give a wider audience something interesting to discover while taking maximum advantage of our data-gathering efforts by employing the results in a variety of forms.

 ### Evaluation: What did you learn about the data by using your visualizations?
 How did you answer your questions?
 How well does your visualization work, and how could you further improve it?